mlandis/phyddle/README.md

 A pipeline-based toolkit for fiddling around with phylogenetic models and deep learning

-*NOTE:*

-*<b>This private beta version of phyddle is still under development.</b> It is generally tested and stable with respect to a few use standard cases.
-Much of the documentation and some key features are still missing.
-Most phyddle development occurs on a 16-core Intel Macbook Pro laptop and a 64-core Ubuntu server, so there are also unknown portability/scalability issues to correct.
+> <b>NOTE: *This private beta version of phyddle is still under development.</b> Code on the main brain is tested and stable with respect to the standard use cases.
+Code on the development branch contains new features, but is not as rigorously tested.
+Most phyddle development occurs on a 16-core Intel Macbook Pro laptop and a 64-core Intel Ubuntu server, so there are also unknown portability/scalability issues to correct.
 Any feedback is appreciated! michael.landis@wustl.edu*

 ## Overview